BDanalysis/CNV-KOF/README.md

 CNV-KOF: a new approach to detect copy number variations from next-generation sequencing data

 ## Installation
-The following software must be installed on your machine:
+The following softwares must be installed on your machine:
 Python : tested with version 3.7
-R: tested with version 3.5
+R: tested with version 4.0.5

 ### Python dependencies
 * numpy